fabric/fabric/sites/docs/upgrading.rst

 ---------

 The first task in the fabfile uses a good spread of the API.
-We'll outline the changes here (note that these are all listed above as well):
+We'll outline the changes here (though again, all details are in :ref:`upgrade-specifics`):

 - Declaring a function as a task is nearly the same as before, but with an explicit initial context argument, whose value will be a `.Connection` object